IDEAS Crop and Livestock Integration Project

 Comparing the Environmental Tradeoffs and Synergies of Integrating Livestock into Cash Grain Cropping Systems

 Specialization of livestock and crop production has led to rapid gains in farm productivity, efficiency, and the supply of abundant affordable food.
 However, the long-term sustainability of specialized farming systems has come under increased scrutiny.
-These include challenges associated with declining soil health, reduced resilience to extreme weather, nutrient losses into ground and surface waters, loss of biodiversity and habitat, and growing societal pressure to reduce the water and greenhouse gas footprint from agriculture.
+Concerns include challenges with declining soil health, reduced resilience to extreme weather, nutrient losses into ground and surface waters, loss of biodiversity and habitat, and growing societal pressure to reduce the water and greenhouse gas footprint from agriculture.

 A growing number of farmers are interested in reintegration of livestock into cropping systems but need better research-based information to guide their decisions.